yashjakhotiya/Time-Series-Analysis-with-Credit-Suisse/README.md

-# Equity-Price-Movement-Prediction-with-Credit-Suisse
+# Time-Series-Analysis-with-Credit-Suisse

-This repo contains code for the project titled "Equity Price Movement Prediction using Deep Learning".
+This repo contains code for the project titled "Time Series Analysis using Deep Learning".

 Each module has been created as a different Python class.